LPCIC/elpi/ELPI.md

 pp4 (??
 K L as V) :-  print "a flexible term " V.
 ```
 Only `V` is a proper term, `K` and `L` are not.

+## Accumulate with paths

+Elpi accepts `accumulate "path".` (i.e. a string rather than an indent)
+so that one can use `.` in a file or path name.